PAC-Chernoff Bounds: Understanding Generalization in the Interpolation Regime: Introduction

 \section{Introduction}

-In modern machine learning, model classes have such large capacity that optimizers virtually always retrieve a model \textit{interpolating} the training data, i.e., with null training error \citep{zhang2017understanding}.
-These models are called \textit{interpolators}.
-It is well known that there are many interpolators in a large model class \citep{livni2014computational,zhang2017understanding}.
-And it is also well known that some of them have a remarkably small generalization error, i.e., difference between ``training error'' and ``test error'', while others not \citep{zhang2017understanding,feldman2020neural,feldman2020does}.
+In modern machine learning, model classes have such large capacity that optimizers virtually always retrieve a model \textit{interpolating} the training data; that is, with null training error \citep{zhang2017understanding}.
+These models are called \textit{interpolators} and it is well known that there are many within a large model class \citep{livni2014computational} and that some of them have a remarkably small generalization error (difference between ``training error'' and ``expected or test error'') while others do not \citep{feldman2020neural}.

-The machine learning community has made a great effort during the last years to understand why current learning techniques ends up retrieving, most of the times, interpolators with a small generalization error \citep{nagarajan2019uniform,bartlett2021deep}.
-For most of these learning techniques, many existing works are already able to explain, to some degree, why they work.
-However, what is really missing in the literature is a unified theoretical framework that can explain when an interpolator generalizes and why modern learning techniques find them.
+The machine learning community has made a great effort during the last years to understand why modern learning algorithms retrieve, most of the time, interpolators with a small generalization error \citep{nagarajan2019uniform,bartlett2020benign}.
+Most of these attempts often focus on providing generalization bounds.
+These bounds provide an upper limit on the expected error, tying it to variables related to the training dataset and the model produced by a learning algorithm.
+Such bounds typically resemble the following form,

-In this work, we build on basic principles of Large Deviation Theory (LDT) \citep{ellis2006entropy,touchette2009large} and introduce a characterization of the \textit{smoothness} of a model using the so-called \textit{rate function}, which is the central function of LDT .
-Using this characterization of smoothness, we can precisely answer the question of \textit{which are the interpolators that generalize?} These are the \textit{smoother ones}.
-Building on this concept, we then propose a unified theoretical analysis of a wide range of different learning techniques normally used in modern machine learning, namely, \(\ell_2\)-norm regularization, data augmentation, invariant architectures, overparametrization and stochastic gradient descent.
+where \(D\) represents the training dataset, independently and identically distributed (i.i.d.) from a data-generating distribution \(\nu\); \(\mathcal{A}\) denotes the learning algorithm, which generates a hypothesis (a model) from a given data set (for example, via the gradient descent method); \(L\) and \(\hat{L}\) indicate the expected and empirical errors of a hypothesis, respectively; \(\mathcal{C}\) denotes a complexity measure; and the inequality holds with high probability, at least, $1-\delta$ over draws of datasets from the distribution \(\nu\).